towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 INSTALLATION INSTRUCTIONS: The Wiki contains much more up to date instructions.
-If in doubt, follow instructions on the Wiki\!
+If in doubt, follow instructions on the Wiki!

-1. If you don't already have it, you must install the Subversion client.
+\1.
+If you don't already have it, you must install the Subversion client.
 For Mac OSX, download the latest Mac OSX Subversion client from:
 <http://metissian.com/projects/macosx/subversion/>
-\(You can ignore the Subversion README file.
+(You can ignore the Subversion README file.
 If you do read it, you can skip the instruction to manually add /usr/local/bin to your unix path.
-That's tricky to do, and not needed for installation and updates because we always specify the full path.\) Please note that OS/X 10.5 "Leopard" and later often come already with Subversion preinstalled, so you may be able to skip step 1.
+That's tricky to do, and not needed for installation and updates because we always specify the full path.)
+Please note that OS/X 10.5 "Leopard" and later often come already with Subversion preinstalled, so you may be able to skip step 1.